September 20 – December 6, 2019

 November 13 / 5 PM / Visual Arts Center

 Maria Antelman (b.
 1971, Athens, Greece) is based in New York.
 She studied Art History at the Complutense University in Madrid and received her MFA from Columbia University (2011).
 Her work has been included in solo and group exhibitions at Helena Anrather Gallery, NY (2019); Pioneer Works, Brooklyn (2018); National Museum of Contemporary Art, Athens (2018); Benaki Museum, Athens (2018); John Jay College, NY (2018); Marinaro Gallery, NY (2018); Melanie Flood Projects, OR (2017); Kunstmuseum, Bonn (2017); Stony Brook University, NY (2014); ApexArt, NY (2014); The Agency, London (2013) amongst others.
 She has been awarded production grants from the Onassis Foundation USA, the National Museum of Contemporary Art, Athens, and J.F.
 Costopoulos Foundation.
 She has held residencies at Pioneer Works, Brooklyn and International Studio and Curatorial Program, NY.

 About the Curator

 Taylor Bradley (b.
-1986, Los Angeles, CA) is a PhD candidate in Art History writing her dissertation on the critical reception of photography in the sixties.
-Her research concentrates on such artists as Anna Atkins, Eugène Atget, Eleanor Antin, Bernd and Hilla Becher, and Edward Ruscha.
-Taylor received her BA in Art History from Boston University (2008) and her MA from the The University of Texas at Austin (2012).
+1986, Los Angeles, CA) specializes in modern and contemporary art.
+Bradley’s research concerns and curatorial practice touch on work by such artists as Anna Atkins, Eugène Atget, Bernd and Hilla Becher, Ed Ruscha, and Eleanor Antin.
+She received her BA in Art History with distinction from Boston University (2008) and her MA (2012) and PhD (2019) in Art History from The University of Texas at Austin.